United MileagePlus Frequent Flyer Program

-Discover how you can earn and redeem frequent flyer miles with United Airlines when you're a member of the United MileagePlus loyalty program.
+Earn and redeem frequent flyer miles for flights, upgrades and more as a member of the United Airlines MileagePlus loyalty program.

 How to join the United MileagePlus frequent flyer program

 To sign up as a MileagePlus member, simply fill out an online form on the United Airlines website.
 There are no fees involved, and anyone 18 or older may join.
 Under 18s can also be enrolled by their parents or legal guardians.
 When signing up, you will need to include the following details:

 - Your name, date of birth and gender as listed on your passport

 - Your contact details, including a valid email address

 - A security password and answers to five security questions for verification purposes

 Once you have completed the form, you will receive an email with confirmation of your request and activation details.
 Make sure you check your junk mail folder in case the email ends up there, then follow the prompts to complete the signup process.

 You can earn award miles for eligible flights with United, United Express and its airline partners by providing your MileagePlus number when making your reservation.
 Make sure your number appears on your boarding pass at check-in too, and save your boarding pass in case you need to request missing mileage.

 - United and United Express.
 Each time you fly United or United Express, you earn award miles that are deposited into your MileagePlus account 48 hours after your flight has been completed.
 The number of miles you earn depends on your ticket class, the ticketing airline and operating airline, as well as your ticket fare.